ASA-P/PlaywrightSynoptic/README/Useful Information.md

 **Possible causes**
 - **Obvious possible cause #1:** the selector is wrong.
 - **Obvious possible cause #2:** the element is not on the page and the automation tool is not automatically waiting for it to appear.
 An explicit wait might fix the problem.
 - **Not-so-obvious possible cause:** the click on the previous element did not actually go through.
-From the perspective of our automation tool, everything went fine, but from ours what happened is more similar to a silent failure.
-We are now looking for the right element but are on the wrong page (or the page is in the wrong state), and the target element is therefore not found.
+From the perspective of playwright, everything went fine, but from your perspective what happened is more similar to a silent failure.
+The script is looking for the right element but on the wrong page (or the page is in the wrong state), and the target element is therefore not found.

 ### Error - Click not executed

 In certain situations, it might look as if no click is happening in the browser even if our script specifies it.

-For example: our Playwright script is supposed to run a ```page.click('#btn-login')``` but seems to ignore the click and just proceed with the next instruction.
+For example: A Playwright script is supposed to run a ```page.click('#btn-login')``` but seems to ignore the click and just proceed with the next instruction.
 This can result in an ```Element not found error``` or similar.

 **Possible causes**
 - Not-so-obvious: the element we are trying to click is on the page, but is not the one receiving the click; there might be another element somewhere else on the page that is receiving it instead.
 The instruction itself does not raise any error, as it is in fact being executed correctly.